dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/script-json-specification.md

       "stage":                               // Stage section
       [                                      //
        {                                     // Actors|Controls to create on JSON file load
-       "type": "basic-text",                 // A Dali Control or a template name "styles":["base-theme","light-theme"] // Style list to apply to this instance }                                     //
+       "type": "basic-text",                 // A DALi Control or a template name "styles":["base-theme","light-theme"] // Style list to apply to this instance }                                     //
       ]                                      //